wladyjvr/WhatsAllApp/README.md

 * __The extension doesn't work!__

     WhatsAllApp is built on top of the undocumentend API of WhatsApp.
 They are free to change their API anytime which means that this extension can break anytime.
-Create an issue and wait for the bug fix.
+So if something like that happens, create an issue and wait for the bug fix.

+* __Can I send you an email for support questions?__
+    I don't offer free individual support.
+Please create an issue and ask the community.
+For paid support send me an email at loran@ralon.nl.

 * __How about the Pro version?__